rglaue/borgbackup_archive_purge/README.md

 ### Parameters and usage

-    `borg-purge-archives` version 1.0
+    borg-purge-archives version 1.1

-    This program will purge archives from a Borg Backup repository based on archival dates set in the archive name, e.g. archive-2019-08-01, rather than the actual timestamp recorded by borg for when the archive was created.
+    This program will purge archives from a Borg Backup repository based on archival dates set in the archive name, e.g. daily-2019-08-01, rather than the timestamp recorded by borg when the archive was created or as set with `borg create --timestamp=<D>`.

-    The `borg --purge` performs purge operations based on the recorded timestamp which is not desired if multiple-day archives are created on a single day, or created on an a day that differs from the content in the archive.

     --help              This help message
     --verbose [0-9]     Set the verbosity level
+    --test		Show what would happen without doing it this sets VERBOSE=1 if not set with --verbose --start-date <D>    Start on this date for evaluation, as though it was today.
+Days after this date are purged.
+The string
+                          <D> is any date recognized by the GNU date program.
-    --test		Show what would happen without doing it this sets VERBOSE=1 if not set with --verbose --repositiory <dir> (required) The Borg repository to purge from --prefix <string>   (required) The name prefix of the archives to consider --borg-base-dir=v   Set the BORG_BASE_DIR environment variable.
+    --repositiory <dir> (required) The Borg repository to purge from --prefix <string>   (required) The name prefix of the archives to consider --borg-base-dir=v   Set the BORG_BASE_DIR environment variable.
 This